geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

 **layerSpace** and **classSpace** is to specify the line space to add after layers and classes.

 **columnMaxWidth** maximum width of a column in multi-column layout.

-Not tested (at time of writing).
+**maxColumns** allows to specify a maximum number of columns to be used.
+After this number is reached, a new row is created.

 **classIndentation** amount of points to indent classes by.